TheLope/clue-tags/docs/gear/index.md

 To import:

-- Copy the provided tags to your clipboard
+- Copy contents of one of the provided gear tags to your clipboard
 - Right click the *New tag tab* button
 - Select *Import tag tab with layout*